 Special Programs and Facilities

-The College has cooperative programs with the Fashion Institute of Technology in New York City.
+The College has cooperative program with the Fashion Institute of Technology in New York City.
 Students spend a year at the Fashion Institute earning an A.A.S. degree and three years at SUNY Oneonta earning a B.S. degree.
 Admission to FIT is competitive.
-The Regents University School of Fashion program allows the student to study fashion marketing and fashion design in London.
-The departmental Child Development Center provides experiential learning for students.
+The Child Development Center provides experiential learning for students.
 Human Ecology Student Computer Laboratory enables the student to accomplish computer applications in Nutrition, Food Service Management, Consumer and Fashion Merchandising.
 CAD capabilities enhance the design process for fashion.
 A fully equipped commercial kitchen provides hands on experience for students.

 Students are encouraged to complete an off-campus internship to gain applied and workplace experience.